-The sweet spot in user experience design is right in the centre of this diagram.
+The sweet spot in user experience design is right in the centre of this model.
 Roughly these three terms have an effect on user experience.
-The mix between what users want and expect, what your goals are with your business and how far techology goes and will go.
+The mix between what users want and expect, what your goals are with your business and how far technology goes and will go.

 Do you feel as if all those standard templates on do-it-yourself website builders look alike?
 They do.
 We don’t make use of templates, because we think it’s important to adjust the content and design on your website to the needs of your customers (users).
 For the best results, we know what psychological elements are making users convert.

 There’s a number of design patterns that we use to create the best online experiences on websites.
 From the definition of different colours to the Gestalt Laws, to reading directions, they all have impact on the usability and experience of your website.